Bellerbys College: Cambridge

-In the latest Ofsted Welfare report November 2014 stated "The school now meets all the national minimum standards for boarding schools".

-This represented an improvement over the previous Ofsted report in May 2014 in which the school was criticised for inconsistency in the application of recruitment practices; not fully implementing healthcare policies; a lack of communal space and lacking in both number and training of residential staff.
+In an Ofsted report in May 2014 the Cambridge school was criticised for inconsistency in the application of recruitment practices; not fully implementing healthcare policies; a lack of communal space and lacking in both number and training of residential staff.

 Ofsted's boarding report, published in June 2014 following an inspection the previous month at Bellerbys' Cambridge site, concluded that: "The school does not meet the national minimum standards for boarding".
 The inspectors found that overall effectiveness was "inadequate" including in the areas of "quality of boarding provision and care", "boarders' safety", and "leadership and management of boarding", writing: "Since the last inspection, the leadership and management of the college has failed to monitor the safety and welfare of students.
 The staffing arrangements for boarders lack pastoral care; residential staff are lacking in number and training in welfare matters".

 However, they also noted that "The recent change in leadership is driving forward improvements and learning from inspection of fellow colleges.
 There is a commitment to build on strengths and tackle areas of weakness to improve the boarding experience for students".
 A follow-up re-inspection in November 2014, found that: "The school has made good progress and now meets all the national minimum standards for boarding schools".

-London

-Ofsted latest welfare inspection of Bounty House in May 2014 concluded: "The school now meets all the national minimum standards for boarding schools".

-The report concluded: "Boarding staff have received training that promotes consistency of good safeguarding practice and enables them to support individual boarders effectively.
-All boarding staff have had training in child protection, first aid, self-harm and eating disorders, crisis management and drugs awareness.
-Their individual practice has been reviewed through an annual appraisal system and also, through frequent one to one supervision meetings.
-The college has created and recruited to a new post of a residential supervisor manager.
-This ensures that extra resources are available for the management, supervision and support of boarding staff.
-The boarding team has also been strengthened by the creation and appointment to an additional post for a permanent boarding staff member who works only at weekends.
-This means that the college relies less on agency staff and ensures more consistency and continuity for boarders".

-The May 2014 report concluded: "Boarding staff are very positive about the changes that have taken place.
-They receive clear direction and guidance from the leaders and managers whose expertise and motivation they trust.
-Boarding staff report that the new leaders have brought a student-centred culture to the college.
-The welfare of each individual student is paramount for everybody at the college."